StevenMDixon/IJScript/Tips.md

  return (a<5&&(a+=5)), a;
 }

 // If your answer was return `a+5` when a < 5 is true and return a when a >=5 then you are correct.
-Everything in the comparision is
+Everything in the comparison is
 // evaluated only if a < 5 is true. however a is always evaluated because the compiler evaluates from left to right.
 Crazy right?

 ```